LegalizeAdulthood/vteffect/readme.md

 This repository contains code for generating various animation effects as VT100 escape sequences.
 The code currently consists of three utilities:
-* scat, a slow cat program that simulate output at a specific baud rate
+* `scat`, a slow cat program that simulate output at a specific baud rate
-* vtdump, a utility to dump escape sequences as text
+* `vtdump`, a utility to dump escape sequences as text
-* vteffect, a program for generating VT100 animation effects
+* `vteffect`, a program for generating VT100 animation effects

 # scat